 GOLDEN MILK RECIPE STEP-BY-STEP

-I picked up everything from my local H-E-B: Gaia Herb Golden Milk (located in healthy living at H-E-B), H-E-B organic unsweetened almond milk (you can also use sweetened almond milk), H-E-B coconut oil, vanilla beans, and cinnamon sticks.
+I picked up everything from my local H-E-B: Gaia Herb Golden Milk (located in healthy living at H-E-B), H-E-B organic unsweetened almond non-dairy milk, H-E-B coconut oil, vanilla beans, and cinnamon sticks.

 Measure and pour 2 cups of almond milk into a small saucepan.